List of Tom and Jerry characters: Dripple

-The son of Droopy, essentially an older version of the infant pup from Homesteader Droopy (1954).
+Dripple is the son of Droopy, essentially an older version of the infant pup from Homesteader Droopy (1954).
 He is always with his father and they always do the same (although sometimes Dripple thinks "better" than his father).
 The identity of his mother is never mentioned or even addressed, although, due to Droopy's frequent relationships with Miss Vavoom, it can be assumed that his mother is either dead or is divorced from Droopy with no visitation rights prior to the events of the series.
 He is voiced by Charlie Adler.

 Miss Vavoom

-The contiguous woman of the show.
+The recurring woman of the show.
 She is very seductive and she always takes different hairdos.
 She always is conquered by Droopy and most of times is the greater target of McWolf.
 Sometimes, she is called Bubbles Vavoom, Ultra Vavoom, Sugar Vavoom, etc. Her character is based on Red from Red Hot Riding Hood (1943).
 She is voiced by Teresa Ganzel.

 Calaboose Cal

-A gold cat owner of a show of demonstration and participation.
+A gold cat host of a demonstration and participation show.
 He is arrogant (sometimes), has a rancher accent, and is sometimes presented as an enemy to Tom.
 Purportedly inspired by legendary Southern California car dealer Cal Worthington.
 He is voiced by Phil Hartman.

 Urfo

-Urfo is a six-legged alien dog that arrives on Earth many times and helps Jerry fend off Tom.
+Urfo is a six-legged alien dog that frequently arrives on Earth and helps Jerry fend off Tom..
 His owners often send people to retrieve him.

 Clyde

-A fat cat who often causes problems for Tom while trying to be friendly and helpful to him.
+Clyde is a fat cat who often causes problems for Tom despite trying to be friendly and helpful.
 He is voiced by Brian Cummings.
 He also appears (uncredited) in the live action film as one of the many alley cats in Butch's gang.

 Kyle the Cat

-A mangy orange cat that first appeared as the antagonist of Spike and/or Tyke.
+A mangy orange cat that first appeared as the antagonist of Spike or Tyke.
 Voiced by Pat Fraley.

 Bernie the Swallow

-A medically challenged yellow swallow that is friends with Jerry in "Hard to Swallow".
+A medically challenged yellow swallow that is friends with Jerry in Hard to Swallow.
 He had a color change to blue in "Swallow the Swallow" and "Grab that Bird" as he is chased mostly by Clyde and Kyle.
 Voiced by David L. Lander.

 Wild Mouse

 A grayish-green, shaggy fanged mouse who occasionally replaces Jerry and outwits his foes.
-Like Tom and Jerry, Wildmouse is voiced by Frank Welker.
+Like Tom and Jerry, Wild Mouse is voiced by Frank Welker.
 He first appears in the episode "Wildmouse" and is last seen in the episode "King Windmouse."

 Moncy

-A cougar who loves tormenting Spike and Tyke.
+A cougar who torments Spike and Tyke.
 He wants to eat Tyke's lunch (and Spike prevents him).
 He was voiced by Frank Welker.